 Personal guidance, professional skills

-All undergraduate students benefit from a well-rounded liberal arts foundation, developing lifelong skills for any career.
-More than 45% of students study abroad; nearly 100% participate in internships or field work prior to graduation.
-Additionally, more than2,000 undergraduate students participate annually in significant research and scholarship activities.
+All undergraduates benefit from a well-rounded liberal arts foundation, developing lifelong skills for any career.
+More than 46% of students study abroad, and 71% of seniors are involved in internships, fieldwork, or co-ops.
+Additionally, more than 2,000 undergraduate students participate annually in significant research and scholarship activities.

 A magnet for employers

-The quality of its graduates andits academic reputation give Miami University a solid base of employers significantly larger than most universities its size.
-Miami University’s four-year graduation rate is among the top in the nation for public universities, and students are accepted into medical and law schools at rates far above the national averages.
-Additionally, Miami University’s reputation attracts employers to campus for four times as many interviews as are held at other universities of its type.
-As a result, Miami University isregularly cited by national publications as a “best value” in higher education.
-This recognition as having ahigh return on tuition investment is supported by research, surveys, and national data that indicate 97.3% of Miami University students who graduated between August 2016 and May 2017 were employed or continuing their education by fall 2017 (based on research, surveys, and national data of 81.2% of the 2016–2017 graduates).
+The quality of its graduates and its academic reputation give Miami University a solid base of employers significantly larger than most universities its size.
+Miami University’s four-year graduation rate is among the top in the nation for public universities, and students are accepted into medical and law schools at ratesfar above the national averages.
+Miami University is regularly citedby national publications as a “best value” in higher education.
+This recognition as having a high return on tuition investment is supported by research, surveys, and national data that indicate 96% of Miami University students who graduatedbetween August 2017 and May 2018were employed or continuing their education by fall 2018 (based on research, surveys, and national data of 74.3% of the 2017–2018 graduates).

 24/7 student life